Quilted Sounds at Louisville’s historic Woodbine Chamber

 —progressed strategically on our path to building ownership,

-- helped raise over $10,000 for Peace Dove
+- helped raise over $10,000 for other orgs

 - launched our largest and most formailzed residency program, supporting 6 local artists